mlvlab/DDMI/README.md

 </div>

 ## Note
-Data preparation, training codes for occupancy, NeRF, and video, and checkpoints for the pretrained models will be released soon after the code refactoring.
+Data preparation, training codes for occupancy, NeRF, and video, and checkpoints for the pre-trained models will be released soon after the code refactoring.

 ## Setup
 To install requirements, run: